How Common is Masochism – Statistics on SMD

-• 1.4% of people report to engage in regular masochistic acts.
+• 1.4% of people engage regular in masochistic acts.

 • Most masochism practitioners (over 80%) practice masochism at home, rather than in clubs or other public venues.

-• 32.7% of masochism practitioners report to be in non-monogamous or polyamorous relationships.
+• 32.7% of masochism practitioners are in a non-monogamous or polyamorous relationships.

 • 34.1% of masochists identify as exclusively bisexual, 30.7% identify as exclusively heterosexual, and 4.9% identify as exclusively homosexual.

-• 55.3% of masochistic individuals reported feeling uncomfortable or terrified by the prospect of their BDSM interests being discovered by others.
+• 55.3% of masochistic feel uncomfortable or terrified by the prospect of their BDSM interests being discovered by others.

 • 5% of masochistic individuals had disclosed their interests to a family member, 25.6% to a friend, and 3.8% to a colleague.